-- Power Echoes: In the miniseries all his dialogue has a distinct reverb, accentuating his otherworldly nature.
+- Power Echoes: In the miniseries all his dialogue has a distinct reverb, accentuating his otherworldly nature and raw power.

 - Smug Super: The fairy considers himself superior to Strange and Norrell due to his greater magical powers.
 This leads directly to his downfall when Strange accidentally, then intentionally, outsmarts him, forces him into a duel that nearly drains him, and uses similar methods to outmanoeuvre him.